Pros and Cons of Taking your Worksite Orientation Online

 High-Impact Training Material

 Not enough time to create training courses?
-By partnering with BIS Training Solutions, they can create professional, high-impact worksite orientations for you.
+By partnering with BIS Safety Software, they can create professional, high-impact worksite orientations for you.
 These high-quality productions provide highly compelling material for new employees working through the onboarding process.

 BIStrainer has been designed with the end user in mind.
 With drag-and-drop technology and an intuitive interface, new administrative professionals can be up and running quickly, realizing the software’s benefits in a minimal amount of time.